Stefano Bernardi headshot

 Measuring and improving your localization strategy

-The process of adapting materials for local markets is not linear.
+The localization process of adapting materials for local markets is not linear.
 Instead, it is part of a cycle as your business strategy is continuously informed by feedback on how your target audience reacts to your localization marketing efforts.

 Tangible data, such as key performance indicators (KPIs), will go a long way in measuring the success of your strategy and pinpoint areas that you might want to improve.